Simba Hybrid Duvet review: Bedding that stops you getting too hot or cold

 Simba Hybrid Duvet review: Design

-We were impressed with the edging on this duvet, featuring biased binding in twin colours.
+We were impressed with the edging on this duvet, featuring bias binding in twin colours.
 There's very good attention to detail on the stitching, which is both attractive and well secured.

 That said, the blue trim has not primarily been added for aesthetic reasons – it will be hidden under the duvet cover after all – but so you know which side is the cool side.
 There are also 'Top' and 'Tail' labels, so you get the duvet the right way round.
 Why does that matter?
 According to Simba, you need to position the duvet in the correct manner to get the most out of its temperature-regulating properties.